thevickypedia/gitverse/doc_generator/index.rst

 ..
-Changelog Generator documentation master file, created by sphinx-quickstart on Mon Aug 30 22:50:58 2021.
+GitVerse documentation master file, created by sphinx-quickstart on Mon Aug 30 22:50:58 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Changelog Generator's documentation!
+Welcome to GitVerse's documentation!
 ===============================================

 .. toctree::